Revenue Limit Steps

 Any of these additional amounts (referred to as "exemptions") need to be approved by DPI.
 Exemptions are classified as recurring or non-recurring.
 Recurring exemptions, if not levied for in the current year, may be levied in a subsequent year, whereas non-recurring exemptions must be levied for in the year for which they apply.

-The final revenue limit maximum (with exemptions) is reduced by the October 15 Aid Certification (provided by DPI) to arrive at the district's total maximum amount to be collected through controlled local levies.
+The final revenue limit maximum (with exemptions) is reduced by the October 15 Aid Certification (provided by DPI), High Poverty Aid (provided by DPI), and State Aid for Exempt Computers (provided by DOR), to arrive at the district's total maximum amount to be collected through controlled local levies.
 The controlled local levies are General Operating (Fund 10), Capital Projects (Fund 41) and Non-Referendum Debt (Fund 38).

 In addition to the levies controlled by the limit, districts may also have "non-controlled" levies including: